nils-n/meetings-reminder-system/README.md

             <td> <img src="./assets/images/sheets-schedule-init.png"; alt="example of the schedule worksheet" >  </td>
         </tr>
     </table>
-- Create another Sheet and rename to `Meeting-Valid-Participants`
+- add another sheet and name it 'valid-participants'
 - add the Headings (and some dummy initial data if you want)
     <table>
         <tr>
             <th style='text-align:center'>Schedule Worksheet</th>